Le Chat malade

 But is this a genre scene or does it represent a theatrical subject?
-While not certain, it would seem to belong to the world of the theater.
+While not certain, it seems to belong to the world of the theater.
 The man’s skull cap, ample cape, and small beard are not found in contemporary French masculine attire.
 Instead they are the trademarks of Scaramouche, one of the stock characters in the commedia dell’arte.
 Two prints by Nicolas Bonnart (1637-1717) show this actor with his customary garb and facial hair.
 In one print he wears his typical beret, but in the other he has taken it off and reveals the skull cap beneath it.
 What scene in what play did Watteau represent and what did he intend viewers to understand?
-These questions are difficult to answer.
+These questions remain unanswered.

-Although Watteau’s original painting seems not to have survived, scholars have attempted to assign it a date and, as always, there has been considerable divergence of opinions.
+Although Watteau’s original painting has not survived, scholars have attempted to assign it a date and, as always, there has been considerable divergence of opinions.
 Adhémar proposed 1712; Mathey placed it c.
 1713-15; Huyghe dates it very late, c.
-17-18.
+1717-18.

 For copies of Le Chat malade, CLICK HERE